davenquinn/gis-core/README.md

 - direct access to databases
 - virtually any raster/vector format (based on GDAL)

-These can be styled using `mapnik` and CartoCSS, and displayed using javascript (which can then be extended with editable layers or visualizations in a manner akin to web maps).
+The display engine is `mapnik` and the viewer is a minimally modified `leaflet` map.
+The result is a fast, local map display which can be extended with editable layers or visualizations in a manner akin to web maps.
 This approach attempts to bridge the gap between ArcGIS/QGIS and web mapping, where more control and customization is required.

-Maps are configurable using simple file-based configuration and standard mapnik styles.
-The frontend is a minimally modified `leaflet` map.
+Maps are configurable using simple file-based configuration, standard mapnik styles, and CartoCSS.
 Stylesheet reloading (in progress) provides a quick way to iterate on map styles.
-The module can be used standalone or as a component of a larger application.

-This is designed to function within a GUI environment with access to native node modules, such as `electron` or `node-webkit`.
-The module depends on the `mapnik` framework (via the `node-mapnik` bindings)
+The module is designed to function within a GUI environment with access to native node modules, such as `electron` or `node-webkit`.
+It depends on the `mapnik` framework (via the `node-mapnik` bindings).
+It can be used standalone or as a component of a larger application.

 ## TODO